22 Best Things To Do In Bacalar, Mexico In 2024

 Did you know the earliest lifeforms on our planet can be seen in Bacalar?
 Stromatolites are layered rock formations thought to be 3.5 billion years old!
 Scientists even say they may be partly responsible for the world we know today because they helped add oxygen to our seas, encouraging life to flourish.

 There are just a few places in the world where you can see stromatolites.
 One of the most popular places in Bacalar to see them was Cenote Cocalitos but this has sadly closed for visitors.
 Another place to see them is Los Rapidos.
-Just make sure not to touch or kick them when in the water.

 Spot street art